Nepal: Rana regime (1846–1951)

-Contemporary history
+Absolute monarchy, democratisation and civil war (1951–2008)

-In the late 1940s, newly emerging pro-democracy movements and political parties in Nepal were critical of the Rana autocracy.
-Following the success of Indian Independence Movement which Nepalese activists had taken part in, with India's support and cooperation of King Tribhuvan, Nepali Congress was successful in toppling the Rana regime, establishing a parliamentary democracy.
-After a decade of power wrangling between the king and the government, King Mahendra (ruled 1955–1972) scrapped the democratic experiment in 1960, and a "partyless" Panchayat system was made to govern Nepal.
+By the late 1940s, pro-democracy movements and political parties in Nepal were critical of the Rana autocracy.
+Following the success of Indian independence movement which Nepalese activists had taken part in, with India's support and cooperation of King Tribhuvan, Nepali Congress was successful in toppling the Rana regime, establishing a parliamentary democracy.
+After a decade of power wrangling between the king and the government, King Mahendra (ruled 1955–1972) scrapped the democratic experiment in 1960, and a "partyless" panchayat system was made to govern Nepal.
 The political parties were banned and politicians imprisoned or exiled.
-The Panchayat rule modernised the country, introducing reforms and developing infrastructure, but curtailed liberties and imposed heavy censorship.
+The panchayat rule modernised the country, introducing reforms and developing infrastructure, but curtailed liberties and imposed heavy censorship.
 In 1990, the People's Movement forced King Birendra (ruled 1972–2001) to accept constitutional reforms and to establish a multiparty democracy.

 In 1996, the Maoist Party started a violent bid to replace the royal parliamentary system with a people's republic.
 This led to the long Nepalese Civil War and more than 16,000 deaths.
-With the death of both the King and the Crown Prince in a massacre in the royal palace, King Birendra's brother Gyanendra inherited the throne in 2001 and subsequently assumed full executive powers aiming to quash the Maoist insurgency himself.
+With the death of both King Birendra and the Crown Prince Dipendra in a massacre in the royal palace perpetrated by Dipendra, King Birendra's brother Gyanendra inherited the throne in 2001 and subsequently assumed full executive powers aiming to quash the Maoist insurgency himself.

+The Maoist Party joined mainstream politics following the success of the peaceful democratic revolution of 2006.

+Federal Democratic Republic of Nepal (2008–present)

-The Maoist Party joined mainstream politics following the success of the peaceful democratic revolution of 2006; Nepal became a secular state, and on 28 May 2008, it was declared a federal republic, ending its time-honoured status as the world's only Hindu kingdom.
+Nepal became a secular state, and on 28 May 2008, it was declared a federal republic, ending its time-honoured status as the world's only Hindu kingdom.
 After a decade of instability and internal strife which saw two constituent assembly elections, the new constitution was promulgated on 20 September 2015, making Nepal a federal democratic republic divided into seven provinces.